Making a release¶

 .

-In CHANGES.rst replace
+CHANGES.rst

 section header withScikit-build X.Y.Z